 RESEARCH OVERVIEW

-My research has been published in Academy of Management Review, Strategic Management Journal and Research Methodology for Strategy and Management.
+My research has been published in Academy of Management Review, Organizational Research Methods, Strategic Management Journal and Research Methodology for Strategy and Management.

 PUBLISHED JOURNAL ARTICLES AND BOOK CHAPTERS